cerberiy/our-team-enhanced/readme.txt

 The pro version provides you with 4 additional and very unique templates.
 Impress your site visitors by using the pro version which includes a Honeycomb layout, Scrolling Carousel, Stacked list and an additional circular template.

-Pro version available here: [Pro Version](http://smartcatdesign.net/downloads/our-team-showcase/)
+Pro version available here: [Pro Version](https://smartcatdesign.net/downloads/our-team-showcase/)

 Available Customizations:

-* 2 Grid templates: Circles & Boxes
+* 3 Grid templates: Circles & Boxes
 * Custom sidebar widget
 * Re-order team members with a simple drag & drop.
 * Select the number of columns
-* Customize the height of each row
 * Customize the margin
 * Display Social Icons & email icon
 * Unlimited Colors